victor0989/Quantum-Phenomena-at-Galactic-Boundaries/README.md

 "Quantum Horizons": Retains the connection to black hole event horizons and quantum-scale exploration.
 "Exploring the Edge of Infinity": Captures the boundary-layer phenomena at the extreme edges of galactic objects, blending with the concept of infinity.

+Tools used are:
+1. Qiskit for quantum circuit simulation and signal detection in quantum channels,
+2. Documentation on Supermassive Black Holes, Magnetars, and Neutron Stars can inspire fascinating projects.
+Below, I'll expand on the ideas of this project in English, providing additional examples in Qiskit and HDL (Hardware Description Language).